-One of A Kind Pet Spay and Neuter Clinic is leading the fight against pet overpopulation and the unnecessary euthanasia of homeless animals in the region
+One of A Kind Pet Spay & Neuter Clinic is leading the fight against pet overpopulation and the unnecessary euthanasia of homeless animals in the region.

-Construction was completed in November of 2007 on our low-cost / no-cost spay and neuter clinic.
-The clinic is a Humane Alliance model.
+Construction was completed in November of 2007 on our low-cost Spay & Neuter clinic.
+The Clinic is a Humane Alliance model.
 Humane Alliance has been working with communities all over the nation to establish successful and aggressive spay and neuter programs.

 In communities following the Humane Alliance model, the euthanasia rate at local shelters is reported to decrease by as much as 70% in a just a few years.

 Humane Alliance reports that 86% of clients using spay and neuter clinics have never utilized the services of a local veterinarian.
-One of A Kind Pets Spay and Neuter Clinic recommends all clients begin and / or maintain routine veterinarian visits with their pets.
+One of A Kind Pet Spay & Neuter Clinic recommends all clients begin and / or maintain routine veterinarian visits with their pets.
 We believe in vetting!
-After all, we all have the potential to get sick and when we do, we need and want the best care ever!
+After all, everyone has the potential to get sick and when we do, we need and want the best care.
 Our furry family members deserve the same.

-One of A Kind Pet Spay and Neuter Clinic veterinarians will perform as many as 70 spay and neuter surgeries daily.
+One of A Kind Pet Spay & Neuter Clinic veterinarians will perform as many as 70 spay and neuter surgeries daily.

 Clinic naming rights are available for surgical and ancillary suites.

-Contact Georjette Thomas, Director of Organization Advancement, at 330.760.0763 with questions regarding naming rights.
+Contact Janis Worley, Manager of Advancement and Volunteer Programs at 330.865.6200 with questions regarding naming rights.